michiard/CLOUDS-LAB/README.md

 ## Software setup
 To work with the exercises, you need to download and install java sdk and eclipse.
-You also need to download and install Hadoop 0.20.203.0.
+You also need to download and install Hadoop.

 ### Links:
 + Java download page: